Top of the page

-Intermittent self-catheterization is a way to completely empty your bladder when you need to.
-You put a very thin tube (catheter) into your bladder to allow the urine to flow out.
-You may use a catheter if you have nerve damage, a problem with your urinary tract, an infection, or diseases that weaken your muscles.
-Emptying your bladder regularly can prevent urine leaks during the day and kidney damage from blocked urine and infections.
+You may use a catheter if you have nerve damage, a problem with your urinary tract, or diseases that weaken your muscles.
+Emptying your bladder regularly can prevent urine leaks during the day.
+It can also prevent kidney damage from blocked urine and infections.

 You can empty your bladder every 4 to 6 hours, or as your doctor recommends.
-It takes practise to learn how to place the catheter.
+It takes practice to learn how to place the catheter.
 It may be uncomfortable at first, but it should not cause pain.
 If your doctor asks you to measure your urine, you can catch it in a container that your doctor gives you.
 Note the amount of urine, and the date and time.

-Enter S231 in the search box to learn more about "How to Use a Straight Catheter for Self-Catheterization (Male): Care Instructions."
+Enter S231 in the search box to learn more about "How to Use a Straight Catheter for Self-Catheterization (Male): Care Instructions".